 For example, let’s say you live in and have an adjuster license in Oklahoma.
 You are applying for a North Carolina license.
 North Carolina will grant you a North Caroline nonresident license but not because of some previously agreed upon arrangement with Oklahoma.
 They grant you the license because Oklahoma is your state of residence and you have its license.

 A few humbugs

-Today, most states have gotten onboard with offering adjusters licensed in their home state reciprocity but there are a few caveats to the standard reciprocity rules.
+Today, most states have gotten on board with offering adjusters licensed in their home state reciprocity but there are a few caveats to the standard reciprocity rules.
 Some states do not offer any kind of reciprocal agreement or observance.
-California, Hawaii, and New York all require adjusters take their specific state adjuster exam or pre-licensing course to adjust claims in their state.
+California, Hawaii, and New York all require adjusters to take their specific state adjuster exam to adjust claims in their state.
 No exceptions and no reciprocal licenses are available.

-The primary pitfall adjusters encounter with adjuster reciprocity is when they attempt to bypass their own state’s licensing requirements by obtaining another state’s license.
+The primary pitfall adjusters encounter with reciprocity is when they attempt to skip their own state’s licensing requirements and obtain another state’s license first.